Which of the following organ systems is primarily responsible for... | Channels for Pearson+

 1

-Begin by identifying the primary function of each organ system listed in the options.

-Consider the circulatory system: It is responsible for transporting blood, which carries nutrients, gases (such as oxygen and carbon dioxide), and waste products throughout the body.
+Conclude that the circulatory system is responsible for transporting nutrients, gases, and wastes throughout the body, making it the correct answer.

-Examine the respiratory system: Its main function is to facilitate the exchange of gases (oxygen and carbon dioxide) between the blood and the environment, but it does not transport nutrients or waste products.

-Analyze the nervous system: It is primarily involved in transmitting signals throughout the body to coordinate actions, but it does not transport nutrients, gases, or waste products.

 Watch next